technicaltidbits/hylia/src/posts/vale-cli-intro.md

     - vale CLI
 ---

-## Before you read
-Check out [this](https://technicaltidbits.net/posts/test-your-docs/) post about testing documentation and [this](https://technicaltidbits.net/posts/learn-vale/) post about Vale if you haven't read them.
+In this tutorial, you'll learn how to install the Vale CLI, a style linter.
+This tool allows you to your doc files for style and grammar.
+This is the first in a three part [series](https://technicaltidbits.net/posts/learn-vale/) about installing Vale.

 ## Assumptions

-* You have some familiarity with using the terminal.
+* You have some familiarity with using the command line.

 ## Instructions